 Microsoft is being sued by Halo composers for unpaid royalties

-Reading time icon 3 min. read
+3 min. read

-Read the affiliate disclosure page to find out how can you help MSPoweruser effortlessly and without spending any money.
-Read more
+Read our disclosure page to find out how can you help MSPoweruser sustain the editorial team Read more

-The original composers of the iconic score to the Halo franchise are suing Microsoft over unpaid royalties, potentially blocking the release of the upcoming Halo TV show
+The original composers of the iconic score to the Halo franchise are suing Microsoft over unpaid royalties, potentially blocking the release of the upcoming Halo TV show.

 20 years after initially composing the fantastic score for Bungie’s Halo: Combat Evolved, composers Marty O’Donnell and Mike Salvatori are still owed royalties from their work, the pair have claimed.